Cloud Security 101: How to Identify & Manage IT Project Risks

 Whether your latest information technology project involves installing new hardware, developing software, upgrading your networks, integrating cloud computing or applying business analytics, you need to focus on prioritizing risk.

-The process of prioritizing cybersecurity risks in an IT project involves taking the following steps:
+The process of prioritizing cybersecurity risks and a secure enterprise computing environment in an IT project involves taking the following steps:

 Step 1: Identifying Potential Cybersecurity Risks

-How do you know which risks to prioritize if you don’t even know which risks pose vulnerabilities?
+How do you know which IT project risks to prioritize if you don’t even know which risks pose vulnerabilities?

 A risk is a potential threat that can harm an organization.
 So, the first step in risk prioritization is to identify potential risks.
 Below are several types of potential risks in information technology that can affect cloud security: